 Welcome to the Knowledge Exchange Awards

-The Knowledge Exchange Awards 2024 will celebrate the best collaborations between University of Exeter researchers and external partners regionally, nationally, and globally.
+The Knowledge Exchange Awards celebrated the best collaborations between University of Exeter researchers and external partners regionally, nationally, and globally.

-The awards will see three shortlisted projects in each of seven categories, as judged by a panel of senior University staff and external reviewers.
-All shortlisted nominees will be invited to the award ceremony on Thursday 3 October 2024 at the Great Hall, Streatham Campus.
+The awards saw three shortlisted projects in each of seven categories, as judged by a panel of senior University staff and external reviewers.
+All shortlisted nominees were invited to the award ceremony on Thursday 3 October 2024 at the Great Hall, Streatham Campus.

 About the Knowledge Exchange Awards